 Algeria is a North-African country with a fascinating history, diverse culture and a rich cuisine.
 The nation was a part of the Ottoman Empire for over 300 years, and its influence on the food is unmistakable.
 It was colonized by France for 132 years, so you’ll also detect French influences in the food, while traditional Berber and Arabic foods also play a significant role in the food culture of this incredible land.

-What’s special about the Algerian cuisine is its mix of Saharan food, seafood and very tasty desserts, as well as dry cakes.
+What’s unique about Algerian cuisine?
+It’s especially renowned for its mix of Saharan food and seafood, as well as some luscious desserts and dry cakes.

 Let’s explore the top 25 foods in Algeria that you’ll fall in love with.

 Chekhchoukha is one of the tastiest foods in Algeria, so don’t be put off by the hard-to-pronounce name.
 This delicious stew is made from torn pieces of a thin flatbread (rougag, or marqa) with lamb, tomatoes, chickpeas, onions, and spices, including cumin, ras el hanout, caraway, galangal, lavender, and red chili peppers.

 Originating from the eastern cities of Constantine and Biskra, you’ll find that each place has its own preparation method.
 It will be prepared in a clay casserole in some areas, whereas other cities prefer an iron casserole.
 The difference between the two lies in both the taste and thickness of Chekhchoukha.
 Both are delicious, though.

 Baklawa is an Ottoman-influenced dessert that Algerians prepare for festive occasions.
 This delectable pastry is made up of almonds, filled with chopped walnuts and natural honey.